ThePhD/sol2/README.md

 ## Supporting

-Help the project grow on [patreon](https://www.patreon.com/thephd)!
+Help the project grow on [Patreon](https://www.patreon.com/thephd)!

 You can also [donate to support Sol](https://www.paypal.me/LMeneide), which is always appreciated!
-There are reward tiers for patrons on patreon, too!
+There are reward tiers for patrons on Patreon, too!

 You can also help out the library by submitting pull requests to fix anything or add anything you think would be helpful!
 This includes making small, useful examples of something you haven't seen, or fixing typos and bad code in the documentation.